+Preliminary SAT (PSAT), also known as the National Merit Scholarship Qualifying Test (NMSQT) is a simplified version of the SAT for students in the 10th and/or 11th grade.
 Taking the PSAT is the best way to get you familiarized with the SAT.
 For students in the US, the junior year scores are counted towards the National Merit Scholarship Program.
 Find out more about whether international students should take it on our College blog.

-The New PSAT Format
+About The PSAT

 Get Started With Us Today!

-Our PSAT Prep Courses
+Our PSAT Preparation Classes

 The PSAT score may not be required by many students in Singapore.
 Regardless, it helps to identify student’s strengths and weaknesses and to work on them before taking the SAT.

-Prep Zone Academy has helped thousands of International School and top Junior College students over the last 10 years with their SAT/ACT preparation and admissions to top US Colleges.
+Prep Zone Academy has helped hundreds of International School and top Junior College students over the last 10 years with their SAT/ACT preparation and admissions to top US Colleges.
 Getting started with the PSAT can help students get familiarized with the format and thinking skills required of a standardized test.

 Ready to start preparing?
 Drop us a call at +65 6812 9999 or simply fill the form below and our course consultants will get in touch with you.